wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

-*Legume:* (1) a dry dehiscent fruit formed from one carpel and having two longitudinal lines of dehiscence (eg. pea pod) (2) a member of one of the Families Papilionaceae, Mimosaceae, Caesalpiniaceae (colloquial)
+*Legume:* (1) a dry dehiscent fruit formed from one carpel and having two longitudinal lines of dehiscence (eg. pea pod) (2) a member of one of the Family Fabaceae (colloquial)

 *Liana (liane):* a climbing or twining plant